Bonfires on the Levee — Building a Holiday Tradition

 Where are Louisiana's Christmas Bonfires Celebrations?

 No offense to Ms. Parton’s sparklers, but we imagine that they can’t hold a candle to the Christmas Eve bonfires lit on the Mississippi River levee.
 We’ve discussed Louisiana bonfires before on this blog and they are a beautiful community event going back generations.
 Families, friends and coworkers build them and spend the evening visiting and cooking in their lovely glow.
 The best Christmas Eve viewing is by car in St. James Parish, in and around Gramercy, Lutcher and Paulina along the River Roads on both sides of the Mississippi River (La.
 Hwys.
-44 and 13, respectively).
-If you can’t make it on Dec.
-24, The Festivals of the Bonfires takes place in Lutcher the second weekend of December and includes a gumbo cook-off, live music and a 5K run, as well as a few of the famous burning structures.
+44 and 18, respectively).
+The Festivals of the Bonfires takes place in Lutcher and includes a gumbo cook-off, live music, as well as a few of the famous burning structures.

 History of Louisiana's Bonfires